wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 <h4 style="margin-bottom:10px;">Reason #1: Extreme Flexibility, Solid Security, and Raw, Unadulterated POWER</h4>

 No matter what your organization or business requires, WP-Client has the power and flexibility to deliver a wide range of web portal functionalities to serve your needs.

 Dozens of features designed to fit a wide range of needs.
 From the extremely simple to the extremely complex, our features are designed to accommodate your requirements.
-See Complete List of Features

 <h4 style="margin-bottom:10px;">Reason #2: Experienced Team of Developers</h4>